Keep reading to learn how HIIT can help transform your body.

-Fitness fads come and go, but this new fad called High Intensity Interval Training (HIIT) might be here to stay.
+Fitness fads come and go, but this technique called High Intensity Interval Training (HIIT) is here to stay.

 Mike Volkin, creator of HIIT the Game, now on Kickstarter states “HIIT is just fun, it’s a fun way to mix up any routine and it can be done by just about anyone, and anywhere.”

 A study performed at Laval University in Canada used two groups of participants.
 One group followed a 15-week program using HIIT while the other group performed only steady-state cardio for 20 weeks.

 The steady-state cardio group actually burned 15,000 calories more than the HIIT group.
 But, the HIIT group lost significantly more body fat.
 There are many scientific studies with similar results.

 Aside from being quick and very effective at both burning fat and increasing metabolism, HIIT is appealing to many because no equipment is required.

 This training method uses body weight exercises so a workout can be done anywhere from a gym to at home in the living room.